zowe/docs-site/docs/user-guide/generate-certificates.md

         - 12.34.56.78
 ```

-**Tips:** To get the san IP address, you could run `ping dvipa.my-company.com` in your terminal.
-Please note that `dvipa.my-company.com` is an example address here.
+**Tip:** To get the san IP address, run `ping dvipa.my-company.com` in your terminal.
+Please note that `dvipa.my-company.com` is an example address.

-### Run the command to generate a PKCS12 keystore
+### Running the command to generate a PKCS12 keystore

-After you configure the `zowe.yaml`, use the following procedure to generate the certificate.
+After you configure the `zowe.yaml`, use the following procedure to generate the PKCS12 certificate.

 1. Log in to your system.
 In this example, run `ssh dvipa.my-company.com` with your password.
-Please note that `dvipa.my-company.com` is an example address here.
+Please note that `dvipa.my-company.com` is an example address.

-2. Run the following command in the directory with this `zowe.yaml` in terminal to generate the certificate and update the configuration values in `zowe.yaml`.
+2. Run the following command in the directory with this `zowe.yaml` in the terminal to generate the certificate and update the configuration values in the `zowe.yaml` file.

    `zwe init certificate -c ./zowe.yaml --update-config`

-3. The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:
+The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:

-**Notes:**
-Some detailed output messages have been omitted.
+(Note that some detailed output messages have been omitted.)

 - The CA is created.
 - The keystore is created and the CA is added to the keystore.